Firstly, this was not the post I had planned on writing, however, things keep conspiring against me.

 Now the reason I named this part “Overcoming Anxiety” is because as writers, if we want to be a success, if we want to be published, if we want people to read our work then we need to bring it to them.

-Even in the traditional publishing world authors are expected to put effort in to building up their fan base, getting their name out there.
-In this world of social media we have to be ‘connecting’ and ‘networking’ (god I hate those words, they are so business-speak to me).
+Even in the traditional publishing world authors are expected to put an effort in to building up their fan base, getting their name out there.
+In this world of social media, we have to be ‘connecting’ and ‘networking’ (god I hate those words, they are so business-speak to me).

 For the anxious, this is torture.

 So how do you overcome it?
-Technically you don’t but you can get better at it.
+Technically you don’t but you can get better at handling it.

 It’s all about building up a network slowly.
 No one is expecting you to be on Youtube or have your face everywhere.

-In fact you will probably notice a distinct LACK of my face on my blog…and my facebook…and my twitter.
-In fact only on my profile in Instagram do you see me and even then it’s not a big picture.
+In fact, you will probably notice a distinct LACK of my face on my blog…and my facebook…and my twitter.
+I have a photo in only one location.

 I don’t do selfies (for sooo many reasons) and I don’t feel comfortable with having my picture out there.